There is nothing cozier than a spicy stew served piping hot on a cold winter day.

 - 2 cups sliced mushrooms

-- 2 tbsp Vietnamese Beef Seasoning (see notes)
+- 2 tablespoon Vietnamese Beef Seasoning see notes

 - Start by soaking the textured vegetable protein in water for about 30 minutes, or until soft.
 Drain and squeeze the imitation beef to drain excess water.